devongarde/ssc/README.txt

 Then came the cow flu*.

-* corvid means crow, thus covid means cow.
+* corvid means crow, thus covid means cow**.

+** by the rules of sympathetic spelling.